-In passing, note that this asymmetry is one reason why you should work to lower variance.
+Note that this asymmetry is one reason why you should work to lower variance.
 High variance gives you big wins and big losses.
 The wins don't gain you as much, psychologically speaking, as the losses are costing you.

 If you lower variance you diminish the emotional downside without having as much impact on the upside.

 Then there are those who live at the far end of the spectrum.
-Recently, Internet star Tom "durrrr" Dwan issued a million-dollar challenge.
+Internet star Tom "durrrr" Dwan once issued a million-dollar challenge.
 The details aren't important (although they involve Dwan actually risking $1.5 million); you can find them here.

 Here's what interests me.
 Tom is young, 22 to be exact.
 One million dollars is a lot of money.
 The average annual income for a family of four in the United States is around $40k.
 Tom is putting on the line what the average family makes in 25 years, for a game of poker.